The Vandals were still another of those peripatetic barbarian tribes

 forces arrived while much of the Vandal army was away in Sardinia

-on another expansionist adventure, and they swept though the depleted
+on another expansionist adventure, and they swept through the depleted

 defenses of Carthage.
 A succession of further battles ensued, resulting